v-nys/learning-paths-tauri-react/README.md

 Rather than using relative paths etc. for these clusters (which would leave absolute paths untested), the clusters' YAML file templates should be run through `envsubst`.
 This happens automatically when the Nix development environment is activated.

+For coverage, use `cargo build --workspace; cargo tarpaulin --skip-clean --workspace --out Html`.
+Have to skip cleaning stage because that removes dynamically linked libraries.

 #### End-to-end tests
 Unfortunately, I am having trouble running Tauri end-to-end tests.
 There will be some mention of them in the project history, but they do not work at the current time.